floshin/tutorials/qutebrowser.md

 Change the value of `content.private_browsing` from `false` to `true`.

 This will deactivate the recording of visited pages (history).
 I neither want nor need such a recording.

-##### Use bookmarks instead

-When I want to remember a page, I use bookmarks:
+I use bookmarks instead.
+To list, add or delete bookmarks, use the following commands:
 ```
 :bookmark-add    // add a bookmark
 :bookmark-del    // delete a bookmark